Consortium Agreements & Enrollment Partnerships

 - Make sure your courses transfer

-- Complete all required forms on time
+- Submit all required forms on time

-- Pay your host school directly unless otherwise noted
+- Pay your host school directly (unless otherwise noted)

 - Confirm that your final transcript has been sent back to MU